pearcy/language-suggester/README.md

 ## Description

-A helpful quiz that will direct any wannabe nerd to the right programming language to start with.
+A helpful quiz that will direct any wannabe nerd to the right programming language.
 This is fun and best taken when family and friends are present.

 ## Project Requirements